-4-H ARTS & CRAFTS, FINE ARTS
+4-H ARTS & CRAFTS: FINE ARTS

-State Fair Entries: 2 entries per county as determined by the county 4-H educator and fair officials.
+State Fair Entries: 2 entries per county; Grand Champion Painting, & the Grand Champion Drawing.

 All arts and craft exhibits must include a 4-H Craft Information Card, 4-H 618A.
 This information card is to describe work completed so the judge can more accurately evaluate the exhibit.
 Craft information cards are for judging purposes only and will not be returned to the exhibitor.